aeciopires/nettools/README.md

 ## Publishing the image

+### Option 1

 * Create or access your account in Docker Hub and create the repository for custom image.
-Example: https://hub.docker.com/r/DOCKER_HUB_ACCOUNT/nettools
+Example: https://hub.docker.com/r/DOCKER_HUB_ACCOUNT/nettools.

+* Create a git tag and send it to the remote repository.
+The image will be built for various processor architectures and pushed to Docker Hub.

+### Option 2

+* Create or access your account in Docker Hub and create the repository for custom image.
+Example: https://hub.docker.com/r/DOCKER_HUB_ACCOUNT/nettools.

 * Commands to publish the image: